LaochMumhain/learn-sdn-with-ryu/ryu_part2.md

 3. In Packet_In Handler,
    Inspect the incoming packet,
-      Update the mac_to_port dictionary wth "soruce mac" and " incoming port" Check the destination mac is present in the mac_to_port dictionary. if present,
+      Update the mac_to_port dictionary wth "source mac" and " incoming port" Check the destination mac is present in the mac_to_port dictionary. if present,
           match = inport, srcmac, dstmac